PixieBurger/pixusa/_posts/2019-05-21-comparing-headunits.md

 ![Ok]({{site.baseurl}}/assets/img/z_everyone_doing_ok.jpg)

-We can see all devices doing a good job.
-The Amazift Stratos seems to be cutting the route a bit short, which is in line with its shortest track.
+We can see all the devices doing a good job.
+The Amazfit Stratos seems to be cutting the route a bit short, which is in line with its shortest track.
 This might be caused by a lower sampling rate, i.e. saving fewer points per given time interval.
 The file size confirms this: The